SigitaZaromskiene/Order-meals-app/README.md

 🎨 BEM SCSS Styling: With BEM methodology and SCSS styling, our app is not only delicious but visually appealing, providing an eye-catching and maintainable design.

-💼 Key Features:

-Effortless Ordering: Our user-friendly interface allows you to place orders with ease, ensuring a smooth and efficient process.

-Dynamic Menu: Explore a dynamic menu that's regularly updated with the latest dishes, offering something for everyone.

-Order Tracking: Keep an eye on the status of your orders, from preparation to delivery, so you're always in the know.

-Secure Payments: Your payments are handled securely, so you can dine with peace of mind.

-MariaDB Integration: Efficient database management ensures that your orders are processed accurately and securely.

 # Getting Started with Create React App